alexanderhale/home-assistant/README.md

 Navigate to `~/../usr/etc/nginx/ssl/`, then execute `openssl dhparam -out dhparams.pem 2048`.
 You may need to execute this command as root - if that's the case, you can prepend `su` to that command, or execute it in a root shell via ADB.

-Create the file `~/../usr/etc/nginx/nginx.conf`, then enter the config below:
+Create the file `~/../usr/etc/nginx/nginx.conf`, then enter the config below.
+Replace `hass.noip.org` with your domain name.

 ```
 worker_processes 	1;